Hematocele

 • Spermatocele -- a cyst-like mass within the scrotum that contains fluid and dead sperm cells

-Scrotal masses can be caused by inflammatory or infectious diseases (for example, epididymitis), physical injury to the scrotum, herniation (inguinal hernia), or tumors.
+Scrotal masses can be caused by inflammatory or infectious diseases (for example, epididymitis), physical injury to the scrotum, herniation (inguinal hernia

 Symptoms